Veritable Lasagna

 typedef VL_MEMORY_T vl_memory

-The typedef for vl_memory is simply void.
+The typedef for vl_memory is defined as the smallest possible word size.
 This is intended to improve code readability and intent.

 This is used only to indicate blocks of memory allocated through vlMemAlloc(/Aligned) and vlMemRealloc.